 Students already in a KU graduate program must be in good standing with their graduate degree program in order to participate in the certificate program, must have a minimum GPA of 3.0, and must provide a letter of support from their graduate degree program.
-After they submit their KUGRAD form they will be asked to submit a current advising report to the Department.
+They will be asked to submit a current KU advising report to the Department.

-Students not already in a KU graduate program will be asked (after they submit their KUGRAD form) to provide the WGSS Department with the following.
+Students not already in a KU graduate program will be asked (after they submit their KU advising report) to provide the WGSS Department with the following.

 - a letter stating the student's interest in the WGSS Graduate Certificate Program;

 - a copy of the student's latest college transcript (this does not need to be an official copy);